anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 The SR-IOV agent only works with NoopFirewallDriver when Security Groups are enabled, but can still use other firewall_driver for other Agents by updating their conf with the requested firewall driver.
-Please see SR-IOV Passthrough for Networking :cite:p:`openstacksr`.
+Please see SR-IOV Passthrough for Networking :cite:p:`openstacksr_ra1`.

 Operators typically do not implement Security Groups when using SR-IOV or DPDK networking technologies.